openebs/openebs/documentation/source/install/on_premise_solutions.rst

 Run Sample Applications on the OpenEBS Setup
 --------------------------------------------
 * Test the OpenEBS setup installed using the above procedure by deploying a sample application pod.

-* *run-dedicated-tests.yml* can be used to run tests on the dedicated installation and *run-hyperconverged-tests.yml* on the hyperconverged installation.
+* *run-hyperconverged-tests.yml* can be used to run tests on the hyperconverged installation.

 * By default, all tests are commented in the above playbooks.
 Uncomment the desired test and execute the playbook.
 In the example below, a percona mysql DB is deployed on a hyperconverged installation.
   ::